nikhilkamineni/code-notes/README.md

 - Themes
     - Currently supports a light and dark theme
     - Theme is saved upon login/logout
+- Search
+    - Filter notes by title
-- Search through and view your notes by title; supports partial word searches
+    - Matches multiple partial words searches

 #### Tech stack
 - Built with the MERN stack.
 - Unit and integration tests with Jest
-- Continuous Integration/Deployment with Travis CI
+- Continuous Integration/Deployment with Travis CI and Heroku
 - Code editor powered by CodeMirror
 - Passwords are hashed using `bcrypt`
 - Authentication using JWT's